aayush0325/aayush0325/README.md

 - I was selected for Google Summer of Code 2025 with [Stdlib](https://github.com/stdlib-js/stdlib).
 - I've been recognised as one of the core contributors to [Stdlib](https://github.com/stdlib-js/stdlib)!
-- I've interned at a startup as a full stack dev at Numberlabs.
+- I've interned as a full stack dev at Numberlabs.
 - I'm really into low level programming!